Cory Spangenberg

-Cory Joseph Spangenberg (/ˈspændʒənbɜrɡ/; born March 16, 1991) is an American professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Milwaukee Brewers, and St. Louis Cardinals, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+Cory Joseph Spangenberg (/ˈspændʒənbɜrɡ/; born March 16, 1991) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the San Diego Padres, Milwaukee Brewers, and St. Louis Cardinals, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 The Padres selected Spangenberg in the first round, with the 10th overall selection, of the 2011 MLB draft.
 He made his MLB debut with the Padres in 2014 and played for them until 2018.
 Spangenberg played for the Brewers in 2019, the Lions in 2020 and 2021, and the Cardinals in 2022.

 Early career

 Spangenberg graduated from Abington Heights High School in Clarks Summit, Pennsylvania, in 2009.
 During his senior year, he led the Abington Heights Comets varsity baseball team to a Pennsylvania Interscholastic Athletic Association Class AAA state championship.
 Spangenberg attended the Virginia Military Institute (VMI) in 2010, and played college baseball for the VMI Keydets.
 He was named the Big South Conference's freshman of the year.
 He transferred to Indian River State College in 2011, stating that the military commitment of VMI took too much time away from baseball and his coursework.